eclipse-archived/codewind-che-plugin/setup/install_che/README.md

-## Installing Codewind on Kubernetes
+## Installing Che for Codewind on Kubernetes

 ### Prerequisites

-1. Che operator installed.
-See https://github.com/eclipse/che-operator/
-    **Note:** You may need the `oc` CLI installed to run deploy.sh
-2. Kubernetes 1.11 or higher
-3. Ingress
+1. Kubernetes cluster with ingress installed
+2. Active kubectl context to the cluster

 ### Install